-- Broad coverage: The law, as amended, covers all athletes participating in school-sponsored athletics and organizations that use public school facilities for youth sports, along with charter schools and private schools.
+- Broad coverage: The law, as amended, covers all athletes participating in school-sponsored athletics and, as part of an increasing trend among the states (with Virginia being the latest), private organizations which use public school facilities for youth sports, along with charter schools and private schools.

 - Education: In order to participate in athletics, students and a parent or guardian must sign and return to the student's school each year a form acknowledging receipt and review of a concussion and traumatic brain injury information sheet.